haimoz/SoftFilters/README.md

 0. __Installation__

+   The SoftFilters library can be conveniently installed through the Arduino IDE's library manager.

-   Either install from Arduino library manager (available soon), or clone from Github repository to your Arduino library directory:
+   Alternatively, you can manually clone from this Github repository to your Arduino library directory:
    ```bash
    $ cd ~/Arduino/libraries/  # enter Arduino library directory
    $ git clone https://github.com/haimoz/SoftFilters.git